rowanuniversity/profpy/db/fauxrm/README.md

 will need to be installed.<br><br><br>

 # Quick Start
-This is a brief quick start guide, for more information, see the [docs](./documentation/README.md).
+This is a brief quick start guide, for more information, see the [technical documentation](./documentation/README.md).

 ## Basic Functionality
 #### Connecting to the database